BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 For instance, teaching a child the word 'tree' isn't as simple as pointing to one and stating, "Look, this is a tree!"
 The child wouldn't know if 'tree' refers to that specific tree, its leaves, or a category of trees.
 Understanding the word 'tree' requires knowledge of many other words and examining their relationships to 'tree'---their difference.
-Baudrillard argues that in a postmodern society, any cultural idea, image, sign, or symbol is apt to be pulled out of its social context and used to advertise.
+Baudrillard argues that in a postmodern society, any cultural idea, image, sign, or symbol is apt to be pulled out of its social context and used (or abused) for advertisement and marketing.
 The individual is placed in the position of a consumer.
 As these signs are lifted out of the social, they lose all possibility of stable reference.
 They may be used for anything, for any purpose.